In an ideal world, Canadian housing would be producing energy rather than consuming it.

 Wondering about sustainable housing options for your next Toronto real estate purchase?

-The Urbaneer Team are here to help!
+The Urbaneer Team is here to help!

 Want to learn more about sustainable housing and how to love the planet as a homeowner?
 Check out these past posts.

 May my team and I be your realtors of choice?

 With a multi-disciplinary education in housing – including urban history, urban planning, and urban residential design – plus over 25 years experience helping Buyers and Sellers navigate the Toronto real estate market, we offer excellence, insight, and a commitment to gently guide you, and those you love, without pressure or hassle.